adit26data/AWS-CCP-Revision-Notes/Module-14: Overview of top 100 AWS Services.md

 **11.AWS CONFIG:**

 Utilise to analyse, assess, audit and evaluate the AWS configurations and keep a history of all the modifications made.
 It simplifies all the compliance requirements to be met by the user and the AWS and also does security analysis.

+**12. Amazon VPC**
+Amazon Virtual Private Cloud is basically a service that helps in provisioning logically isolated section of the AWS cloud where you can deploy your resources and run them in a virtual private network that you can define.
+This gives you control over the range of ip addresses selected, networking configurations, subnet creation and configuration of network gateways.
+It helps in creating subnets under a AZ that can have private and public nature.
+VPC is basically Virtual Private Cloud that is user controlled and defined.
+The ipv4 and ipv6 addresses supported here help in communication between the VPC instance and also over the internet.

+**13. AWS direct connect**
+It helps in connecting datacenters privately to AWS regions and provide a better networking experience.